 I always found this context, the close mentoring by professors and the interdisciplinary collaborations very inspiring and lively.
 My final project last year, for example, was created in collaboration with graphic designer and book designer Carolin Hartmann.

 What is your first impression of RAIDBOXES?

 I've heard a lot about the WordPress community.
-Nevertheless, I am very curious to know what will happen at WordCampsand meet-ups and other similar events coming up.
-I am very happy to meet so many new and exciting faces.
-Especially because I'm a newcomer to the WordPress field and still have a lot to learn.
-With curiosity and empathy, I think I can easily integrate myself into the WordPress community.
+Still, I'm very excited to see what's in store for me at WordCamps, Meetups, and similar events.
+I'm really looking forward to meeting so many new, exciting faces.
+Especially because I'm rather a newbie in the WordPress -environment and still want to learn a lot.
+With curiosity and empathy, I think I can fit in well with the WordPress community.

-You had several possibilities to start right after your studies - Why did you decide forRAIDBOXES ?
+You had several options to get started right after graduation - Why did you choose RAIDBOXES ?

-Many start-ups advertise with fantastic benefits for their employees.
-In fact, I do not know of any company that is so broadly basedsuch asRAIDBOXES : flexible working hours, extraordinary team events, an unbelievable offer of further training and much more.
+Many start-ups advertise fantastic benefits for their employees.
+In fact, I don't know of any other company that offers such a wide range of benefits as RAIDBOXES: flexible working hours, exceptional team events, an incredible training program and much more.

 But that's not what motivated me to apply - it was the company model that excited me the most.
 Holacracy All employees work exactly in the field where their own passion and individual competence lies.
 Each individual makes a huge difference and contributes his or her knowledge and opinion directly.
 If someone has a new idea in mind, they present it to everyone for discussion.

 For me, Holacracy is a great new challenge because I am a very passionate but introverted person.
 Having so much responsibility and decision making power in the work environment is new for me.
 RAIDBOXES is definitely a unique company.
 I am very grateful to be a part of it.

 What do you do when you're not writing or designing for RAIDBOXES ?